gkopacz/CyberSec-HomeLab/README.md

 ### ✅ Next Step

-The lab begins with [Day 01](https://github.com/gkopacz/CyberSec-HomeLab/tree/main/Day01-Core-Network-and-pfSense-Setup), where I configured the virtual switches and set up pfSense as the central firewall.
+The lab begins with [Day 01](https://github.com/gkopacz/CyberSec-HomeLab/tree/main/Day01-Core-Network-and-pfSense-Setup), where I configured the virtual switches and set up pfSense as the core firewall.